wkumari/draft-wkumari-dnsop-extended-error/README.md

-   clients (~11% according to [GeoffValidation]), when receiving a SERVFAIL from a validating resolver because of a DNSSEC validaion issue simply ask the next (non-validating) resolver in their list, and do don't get any of the protections which DNSSEC should provide.
+   clients (~11% according to [GeoffValidation]), when receiving a SERVFAIL from a validating resolver because of a DNSSEC validaion issue simply ask the next (non-validating) resolver in their list, and don't get any of the protections which DNSSEC should provide.
    This is very similar to a kid asking his mother if he can have another cookie.
 When the mother says "No, it will ruin your dinner!", going off and asking his (more permissive) father and